Clayton-Darlington/MLCapPlugin/README.md

 ### Performance Tips

 - Models are loaded on first use (may take time initially)
-- Image classification is faster with lower resolution images
+- Object detection is faster with lower resolution images (640x640 recommended for YOLOv8s)
-- Text generation requires significant device resources
+- YOLOv8s is optimized for real-time performance on mobile devices

 ## License